Your documents are in the system.

 Corpus audit and index architecture

-Before writing a line of code we map your document types, sizes, update frequency, and query patterns.
-We choose between VectorStoreIndex, SummaryIndex, KnowledgeGraphIndex, or a hybrid depending on what your users actually ask.
-This decision alone determines whether retrieval is useful or noise, and most teams skip it entirely.
+Before writing code we map your document types, sizes, update frequency, and query patterns, then choose between VectorStoreIndex, SummaryIndex, KnowledgeGraphIndex, or a hybrid based on what your users actually ask.
+This decision alone determines whether retrieval is useful or noise.

 Chunking and parsing strategy

 Default fixed-size chunking destroys context in contracts, financial reports, and technical specs.
-We configure LlamaIndex's node parsers - SentenceWindowNodeParser, HierarchicalNodeParser, or custom parsers - to preserve semantic units.
-Chunk size, overlap, and metadata enrichment are tuned against your specific corpus, not copied from a blog post.
+We configure LlamaIndex's node parsers - SentenceWindowNodeParser, HierarchicalNodeParser, or custom ones - to preserve semantic units, tuning chunk size, overlap, and metadata against your specific corpus.

 Retrieval pipeline and re-ranking

 Top-k cosine similarity alone is rarely enough for production.
-We build multi-stage retrieval using LlamaIndex's RetrieverQueryEngine with hybrid BM25 plus vector search, then add a cross-encoder or Cohere re-ranker to filter before the LLM sees any context.
-This cuts hallucination rate on ambiguous queries and improves answer precision on domain-specific terminology.
+We build multi-stage retrieval using LlamaIndex's RetrieverQueryEngine with hybrid BM25 plus vector search, then add a cross-encoder or Cohere re-ranker to filter before the LLM sees context - cutting hallucination on ambiguous queries.

 Multi-agent and tool-use workflows

 LlamaIndex's agent abstractions let you build systems that call APIs, run SQL queries, and reason across multiple indexes in a single turn.
-We design and implement these workflows - ReActAgent, FunctionCallingAgent, or custom agent loops - with proper tool definitions, error handling, and fallback logic so they behave predictably outside controlled conditions.
+We implement these workflows - ReActAgent, FunctionCallingAgent, or custom loops - with proper tool definitions, error handling, and fallback logic.

 Structured and unstructured data integration

 Most real business questions span both a PDF and a database.
-We connect LlamaIndex's NLSQLTableQueryEngine or PandasQueryEngine alongside your vector indexes, route queries to the right source using RouterQueryEngine, and synthesize answers across both.
-This is where most DIY implementations break - we have the patterns to make it work reliably.
+We connect LlamaIndex's NLSQLTableQueryEngine or PandasQueryEngine alongside your vector indexes, route queries to the right source via RouterQueryEngine, and synthesize answers across both.
+This is where most DIY builds break.

 Observability, evaluation, and iteration loop

-We instrument your LlamaIndex pipeline with tracing via LlamaTrace or compatible tools, then run structured evaluation using LlamaIndex's built-in evaluation modules - faithfulness, relevancy, and context precision - against a golden question set drawn from your actual users.
-You get a repeatable process for measuring retrieval quality and improving it over time.
+We instrument your LlamaIndex pipeline with tracing via LlamaTrace, then run structured evaluation using its built-in modules - faithfulness, relevancy, context precision - against a golden question set from your actual users.
+You get a repeatable process for improving retrieval quality.

 How a LlamaIndex engagement runs